locnnil/workshop/docs/tutorial/index.rst

    }

+Next, build it *inside the workshop* using :ref:`exec <ref_workshop_exec>`:

 .. code-block:: console

    $ workshop exec golang go build main.go

+This uses the Go version installed by the :samp:`go` SDK.

-You can define environment variables for the command, or separate the command from :command:`workshop exec` options:
+You can define environment variables for the :command:`go build` command or separate it from :command:`workshop exec` options for clarity:

 .. code-block:: console

    $ workshop exec golang --env GO111MODULE=off -- go build -x

+The binary, built within the workshop environment, is now available in the project directory.

+**This is the single most important part of the tutorial**;
+your deliverables, however complex they are, end up on the host system, while the tool-chain is transparently confined and managed by |project_markup|.

+Next, we'll explore the remaining aspects of your daily workshop usage.

 .. _tut_shell: